aptech/docs/docs/CR-dbQuerySeekLast.rst

 Remarks
 -------

-Note that the result must be in the active state and dbQueryIsSelect() must return 1 before calling this function or it will do nothing and return 0.
+Note that the result must be in the active state and :func:`dbQueryIsSelect` must return 1 before calling this function or it will do nothing and return 0.